 Understanding the nature of evolving merchandise offerings in the retail industry early on, Toys“R”Us, Inc. purchased its first competitor, educational and learning toy business, Imaginarium® in 1998.
 The company has since maintained the exclusive product assortment, and today, all Toys“R”Us stores in the United States showcase Imaginarium products, offering a broad selection of toys that promote creativity, learning and smart play.

 In May 2009, Toys“R”Us, Inc. obtained the exclusive right to operate FAO Schwarz®, one of the most iconic children’s retailers in the world and a brand synonymous with quality and innovation.
-Together, Toys“R”Us and FAO Schwarz have a combined 210-year history of delighting kids, and the combination of these two marquee brands represents expertise in toy retailing.
-Along with FAO.com, the company operates the legendary FAO Schwarz flagship store on Fifth Avenue in New York City.
-Through this venture, Toys“R”Us, Inc. has a unique opportunity to grow its toy specialist market share and advance its authority position in the overall toy category.
+Together, Toys“R”Us and FAO Schwarz have delighted kids for a combined history of nearly 220 years.
+Today, an exclusive line of FAO Schwarz toys and collectibles can be found at Toys“R”Us stores across the country and online at Toysrus.com.

-With a story as unique and exceptional as the customers who have shopped in its stores for more than 60 years, Toys“R”Us has solidified its position as THE toy authority by becoming the place for the hottest toy launches and most in-demand toys.
-And, with the company’s foray into the baby products market, Babies“R”Us has become a quintessential source for everything new and expectant parents need when preparing for baby’s arrival and keeping baby safe and happy once home.
+With a story as unique and exceptional as the customers who have shopped in its stores for more than 65 years, Toys“R”Us has solidified its position as THE toy authority by becoming the place for the hottest product launches and most in-demand toys.
+And, with the company’s foray into the baby products market, Babies“R”Us has become an expert source for everything new and expectant parents need when preparing for the joys and challenges of parenting.